MrZainRP/mz-hacks/README.md

 D. "USB3" IS USED BY DRUG RELATED MZ-RESOURCES (E.G. MZ-COKE, MZ-HEROIN, MZ-METH, MZ-LSD);

-D. "YELLOWDONGLE" IS USED BY MZ-ATMROBBERY;
+E. "YELLOWDONGLE" IS USED BY MZ-ATMROBBERY;

 4. If your server does not have any use for some of these USB items please replace them in the config.lua.